tinymce/tinymce-docs/plugins/comments.md

 There are two modes available in Comments 2.0 that provide the ability to save comments.
 These modes are configured in the Comments 2.0 settings.

 * **Callback Mode** - This is the default mode in Comments.
-This mode is used to configure storage and save comments on user’s server.
-This option gives the user a choice to configure the storage settings to either persist comments immediately or save them at the same time as the content.
-Additional callbacks are required to be configured to use Comments in the callback mode.
+This mode is used to configure storage and save comments on the user’s server.
+This option gives the user a choice of configuring the storage settings to either persist comments immediately or save them at the same time as the content.
+Additional callbacks must be configured to use Comments in callback mode.

 * **Embedded Mode** - This mode allows the user to store the comments within the content.
 No additional callbacks are required to be configured to use this mode.

 ### Configuring Comments 2.0 callback mode

-Refer to the [configuring callbacks for comments]({{site.baseurl}}/advanced/configuring-comments-callbacks/) section, for more information.
+Refer to the [configuring callbacks for comments]({{site.baseurl}}/advanced/configuring-comments-callbacks/) section for more information.

 ### Configuring Comments 2.0 embedded mode